 Jackson Creek Rd:

-This very hilly ride is along Jackson Creek Rd to the interstate and back.
+This ride is along Jackson Creek Rd to the interstate and back is very hilly.
 A great side ride is up and back Bridger Vista Drive.

 Kelly Canyon:

-From the Highlands baseball fields parking lot, take Ellis St to right onto Haggerty Ln, left onto Bluebird Ln, left onto Mt Ellis Rd, cross the RR tracks and right onto Kelly Canyon Rd.
+From the Highland Blvd baseball fields parking lot, take Ellis St to right onto Haggerty Ln, left onto Bluebird Ln, left onto Mt Ellis Rd cross the RR tracks and right onto Kelly Canyon Rd.
 This ride is up to the top of the Kelly Canyon Rd and then back by the same route.
+This ride is hilly!

 Lewis and Clark Caverns State Park/Cardwell:

-From Lewis and Clark Caverns SP lower Visitor Center parking lot, make a right onto MT 2, follow this road along the Jefferson River, then left onto MT 359, right onto McKeown Lane, right onto Tebay Lane.
-The turn around spot is where Tebay Lane comes near the interstate, return by the same route.
+From Lewis and Clark Caverns SP lower Visitor Center parking lot make a right onto MT 2.
+Follow this road along the Jefferson River, left onto MT 359, right onto McKeown Lane, right onto Tebay Lane.
+The turn around spot is where Tebay Lane comes near the interstate.
+Return by the same route.

 Livingston: